Grelot/blog/content/articles/a-global-ocean-atlas-of-eukaryotic-genes/index.md

 +++
 template = "page.html"
-title = "A global ocean atlas of eukaryotic genes" date =  2020-09-19 draft = false description= "Description of a metatranscriptomics approach to capture expressed genes in open ocean Tara Oceans stations."
+title = "A Global Ocean Atlas of Eukaryotic Genes" date =  2020-09-19 draft = false description= "Description of a metatranscriptomics approach to capture expressed genes in open ocean Tara Oceans stations."